New Patriotic Party: 2012 elections

-On 7 August 2010, the New Patriotic Party re-elected Akufo-Addo as its presidential candidate for the 2012 presidential election.
+On Saturday, 7 August 2010, the New Patriotic Party re-elected Akufo-Addo as its presidential candidate for the 2012 presidential election.
 Akufo-Addo received the votes of 79% of the delegates.
 The electoral convention was the largest that any political party had ever convened in any African state.
 The New Patriotic Party campaigned on an anti-corruption platform, and to provide free SHS (Secondary High School) education for the population of Ghana.

 Following Akufo-Addo's defeat in the presidential election, the New Patriotic Party and Akufo-Addo contested the vote results provided by the Electoral Commission of Ghana, alleging that the 2012 general elections were rigged.
 They cited tampered vote counts and vote rigging from polling stations in South Ghana.
 The New Patriotic Party unsuccessfully asked the Electoral Commission of Ghana and its chairman Kwadwo Afari-Gyan to use the "72 hours withdrawal of election results law" that is written in the constitution of Ghana to "investigate" electoral fraud.
 The party decided not to concede defeat until an external investigation and a vote recount were completed.

 The New Patriotic Party filed a writ with the Supreme Court of Ghana requesting that the results declared by the electoral commission be invalidated.
 Despite claiming publicly that the election was rigged by the ruling NDC government, their writ in court alleged that there were inconsistencies and irregularities at certain polling stations.
 Therefore, they wanted the results at those stations to be invalidated.
 These were in effect polling stations that the NDC won comfortably.
 Therefore, with figures from those stations (over 11000 of them) invalidated, it would mean that NPP would mathematically be the winners.
-The Supreme Court of Ghana, headed by Justice Atuguba, gave its final verdict, with the majority opinion stating that even if there were inconsistencies, they were insignificant and could not have altered the election's result.
+The Supreme Court of Ghana, headed by Justice Atuguba, gave its final verdict, with the majority opinion stating that even if there were inconsistencies, they were unimportant and could not have altered the election's result.
 Akufo-Addo conceded defeat after the verdict, on 29 August 2013.

+2016 elections

+During the 2016 presidential election, the New Patriotic Party's candidate Nana Akufo-Addo defeated the incumbent President and National Democratic Congress candidate John Mahama, winning 53.85% of the vote.
+In addition, the NPP won 155 seats during the 2016 parliamentary election, exceeding the 138 quorum needed to form a majority.

+John Mukum Mbaku of the Brookings Institution praised Akufo-Addo for showing magnimity in victory and Mahama for conceding defeat, facilitating a peaceful transition process.
+Mbaku said that the 2016 election solidified Ghana's credentials as a country "willing to strengthen its democratic institutions and to enhance its ability to live within the rule of law."
+The European Union's Election Observation Mission certified the 2016 Ghanaian elections as largely fair and free while acknoledging that the Electoral Commission encountered some problems with communication, voter registration, ballot printing and special voting.